nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

     Legend:
     - Orange is the LoadBalancer Service `External-IP`, which are your NGINX Loadbalancing Server IP(s).
-    - Blue is the `NodePort mapping` created by K8s.
+    - Blue is the `NodePort mapping` created by Kubernetes.
 The new NLK Controller updates the NGINX Loadbalancing Server upstreams with these, shown on the dashboard.

 <br/>

-**NOTE:** If you have a second K8s cluster, and you want to Load Balance both Clusters using the MultiCluster Solution, repeat the previous setup on your second cluster.
+**NOTE:** If you have a second Kubernetes cluster, and you want to Load Balance both Clusters using the MultiCluster Solution, repeat the previous setup on your second cluster.

 **IMPORTANT:  Do not mix and match loadbalancer-clusterX.yaml files!**